divekarsiddhesh/divekarsiddhesh/README.md

 Overall 3+ Years of experience.
-Worked on International and Indian Government projects.
 2.5 years of experience as Business Analyst in the IT industry.
 Expertise in full software life-cycle implementation, writing BRD/FRD/handling change request/supporting development team Expert understanding of SDLC processes and Agile flavored development methodologies